-Kourosh Salehi is the Design Director for LWK + PARTNERS.
+Kourosh Salehi is the Design Director for LWK + PARTNERS and jury member of the prestigious BLT Built Design Awards.
 He is a British Architect, Urbanist, and educator with over 25 years of international experience.
 He has designed and successfully delivered a range of award-winning multidisciplinary signature projects in the UK, Asia and the Middle East.
 Kourosh has established a comprehensive portfolio of constructed and award-winning projects in London, Beijing, Hong Kong, Doha, and Dubai amongst others, covering a wide spectrum of projects.
-Kourosh shared with us, the environmental challenges he and his team are facing when developing projects in the Middle East.
+Kourosh shared with us the environmental challenges he and his team are facing when developing projects in the Middle East.

 Can you tell us a bit about your background?
 Where are you from?

 I am a British Architect, raised and educated in London; architecture and urbanization have been my focus for the last 30 years.